 Does using marijuana in pregnancy increase the chance of other pregnancy-related problems?

-Smoking marijuana may increase carbon monoxide levels in the blood, which can lower the amount of oxygen the baby receives.
-Some studies have suggested that among people who smoke marijuana regularly, there is an increased chance for pregnancy complications such as preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), small length, small head size, and stillbirth.
-Babies that are born preterm or with low birth weight can have higher rates of learning problems or other disabilities.
-In some studies, a dose-response relationship was seen, meaning the more a person smoked, the higher the chance for these complications to occur.
-It is not known if these complications are caused by the marijuana use itself, or if the people in these studies had other risk factors (such as smoking cigarettes).
+Some studies have suggested that among women who smoke marijuana regularly, there is an increased chance of pregnancy complications such as preterm delivery (birth before week 37), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), small length, small head size, and stillbirth.
+Some of these studies suggested that the more a woman used marijuana during pregnancy, the higher the chance of these complications happening.
+More data is needed to fully understand if these complications are caused by the marijuana use itself, or if the women in these studies had other risk factors (such as smoking cigarettes).

 If I use marijuana throughout my entire pregnancy, will it cause withdrawal symptoms in my baby after birth?